Haijin: Effects

 The initial Qing sea ban curtailed Koxinga's influence on the Chinese mainland and ended with his state's defeat, which brought Taiwan into the Qing Empire.

 Nonetheless, it was quite harmful to the Chinese themselves, as documented in governors' and viceroys' memorials to the throne.
 Even before the Kangxi Emperor's restrictions, Jin Fu's 1659 memorial to the throne argued that the ban on foreign trade was limiting China's access to silver, harmfully restricting the money supply, and that lost trading opportunities cost Chinese merchants 7 or 8 million taels a year.
+European countries' trade with China was so extensive that they were forced to risk silver deficits to supply merchants in Asia.
+As supplies of silver decreased in Europe, Europeans had less ability to purchase highly coveted Chinese goods.
+Merchants were no longer able to sustain the China trade through profits made by selling Chinese goods in the West and were forced to take bullion out of circulation in Europe to buy goods in China.

-The policies revived rebellions and piracy along the coast, while also providing a boon for black markets.
+The policies revived piracy along the coast, while also providing a boon for black markets.
 The Great Clearance was completely disruptive to China's southern coasts.
 Of the roughly 16,000 residents of Xin'an County (roughly modern Shenzhen and Hong Kong) who were driven inland in 1661, only 1,648 were recorded returning in 1669.
 Powerful typhoons that year and in 1671 further destroyed local communities and discouraged resettlement.
 When trade restrictions were released, Fujian and Guangdong saw enormous outflows of migrants.
-The conflicts between the former residents and the newcomers such as the Hakka provoked lingering feuds that erupted into full-scale war in the 1850s and 1860s and that fueled Guangdong's piracy into the 20th century.
+The conflicts between the former residents and the newcomers such as the Hakka provoked lingering feuds that erupted into local wars in the 1850s and 1860s and that fueled Guangdong's piracy into the 20th century.